joshtynjala/actionscript-3.0-developers-guide/display/working-in-three-dimensions-3d/using-triangles-for-3d-effects.md

 uvtData represents the 3D perspective, or more specifically, the scale factor of the associated vertex.
 UVT mapping adds perspective correction to UV mapping.
-For example, if an object is positioned in 3D space away from the viewpoint so that it appears to be 50% its “original” size, the T value of that object would be 0.5.
+For example, if an object is positioned in 3D space away from the viewpoint so that it appears to be 50% its "original" size, the T value of that object would be 0.5.
 Since triangles are drawn to represent objects in 3D space, their locations along the z-axis determine their T values.
 The equation that determines the T value is: